A bit of Culture

 (tel: 01726 69897)

-The many and varied exhibitions reflect village life in Charlestown, it's history, shipwrecks and the once thriving China Clay industry.
+Charlestown will be familiar as the Poldark Harbour and is the home to several historic tall ships.
+The Shipwreck Museum houses varied exhibitions reflecting village life in Charlestown, it's history, shipwrecks and the once thriving China Clay industry.
 The exhibition shows a tremendous range of maritime history dating back to 1715 and one of the largest underwater diving equipment collections in the country, including various suits used for treasure seeking and naval purposes.

 Discovery Quay, Falmouth, Cornwall TR11 3QY